 Black Chin Tilapia

-The black chin tilapia can come in colors such as orange, light blue, and even a golden yellow.
-They grow from 7 to 11 inches in length and can have as many as 100 tiny teeth set up in three to six rows.
-Their body has markings on it such as spots and blotches, and the males tend to be larger than the females.
-The main purpose of this fish is for eating and for placing in various aquariums.
+The black chin tilapia can come in orange, light blue, and even a golden yellow.
+They grow from 7 to 11 inches in length and can have 100 tiny teeth set up in three to six rows.
+Their body has markings on it, such as spots and imperfections, and the males tend to be larger than the females.

 Clown Knife Fish